sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Code like this makes me suspicious: it looks like it does something very simple, but at the same time it’s super complex.
 What am I missing?
 We’ll come back to this example later in the chapter.

-With each nested loop, we increase the probability of a mistake and decrease the readability of the code.
+Each nested loop increases the probability of a mistake and decreases code readability.
+Additionally, nested loops can have performance implications.
+It’s best to avoid them whenever possible.

 In this chapter, we’ll talk about modern ways of writing loops and when a more traditional approach is still better.